 I feared some who saw me with the sign might label me a Marxist and as promoting extra-biblical behavior and if I put the sign down, onlookers might think I was a racist.

 “God, what do you want of me?
 I’m in the middle again.”

-I’m working on a compilation of my in-laws’ and their friends’ stories as Civil Rights activists.
+I’m working on a compilation of my in-laws’ and their best friends’ stories as Civil Rights activists.

 Set in the 1960s in Oak Ridge, Tennessee, two white ministers stand against Jim Crow, host a multiracial summer camp for children, and embark on a mission to integrate the town.